YottaDB/YDBDoc/ProgGuide/utility.rst

 The %GSEL utility selects globals. %GSEL creates a variable %ZG that is a local array of the selected globals.
 After each selection %GSEL displays the number of globals in %ZG.

 %GSEL accepts the wildcard characters asterisk (*), percent sign (%) and question mark (?).
 The wildcards carry their usual meanings, asterisk (*) denoting a field or a portion of a field, and question mark (?) or percent sign (%) denoting a single character.

-The wildcards question mark (?) and percent sign (%) lose their meanings when in the first position of a global name. %GSEL interprets a percent sign (%) in the first position of a global name literally.
+* The wildcards question mark (?) and percent sign (%) lose their meanings when in the first position of a global name.

+  * When '%' is in the first position of a global name, %GSEL interprets it literally.
+For example, "%*" means all global names starting with '%'.
+  * When you specify only '?' as a global name, %GSEL displays the online help.
+  * When you specify a '?' followed by a 'D' or 'd', %GSEL displays the global names currently in the %ZG array.
+  * %GSEL produces an error if there is '?' at the first position of a global name followed by any character other than 'D' or 'd'.
+For example, "?a" produces an error.

-A colon (:) between two globals specifies a range.
+* A colon (:) between two globals specifies a range. %GSEL produces an error if you specify a '?' as the first character after a colon (:).

-A minus sign (-) or quotation mark (') preceding a global name removes that global from the %ZG array.
-A question mark (?) provides online help, and "?D" displays global names currently in the array.
+* A minus sign (-) or quotation mark (')  as the first character will cause the search to remove the proceding global or range from the %ZG array.

 **Utility Labels**